What Can It Measure?

 Does It Measure VG, Honey, Hemp, or Other Oils that are not Listed?

 Because tCheck does not have the ability to measure these oils directly, you can still use tCheck to achieve a relative potency.
 The absolute number will not be exact.
 Use the coconut oil setting to perform your measurements every time and you can compare one batch against another.
-Please let us know what oils you would like for us to add by emailing us at email@example.com.
+Because we add capabilities and enhancements based on customer demand, please fill out the “wish list” with your vote on the base you want (e.g. VG, honey, grapeseed oil, etc.).

 How Accurate Is tCheck?